 Ludwig Harms practically denied his excellent education and turned into a charismatic peasant leader.

-He used deft language in the lower German dialect (Plattduetsch), combined with ‘a tendency towards superlatives and the conflation of the word of God with the word of the sermon’.
+He used deft language in the lower German dialect (Plattdütsch), combined with ‘a tendency towards superlatives and the conflation of the word of God with the word of the sermon’.

 Harms saw heathen mission in close symbiosis with religious Revivalism at home: ‘The best thing is, that the blessing that we help to bring to the heathens will fall back on ourselves thirty times over in the blossoming of faith and love and hope in our congregation.’

 By the 1850s Hermannsburg township had become a tight-knit Lutheran congregation supporting heathen mission with liberal donations, spurned by annual mission festivals.
-One of the locals said (in Plattduetsch), as he dropped his donation for the missions into the collection basket: ‘Dat is foer de Heiden, dat se ok bald so gluecklich werd, als wi suend’ (‘that’s for the heathens, so they’ll soon be as happy as we are’).
+One of the locals is reported to have said (in Platt), as he dropped his donation for the missions into the collection basket: ‘Dat is foer de Heiden, dat se ok bald so glücklich werd, als wi suend’ (‘that’s for the heathens, so they’ll soon be as happy as we are’).

 In 1853 the first cohort of candidates were ready for sending out after four years of training.
 The congregation commissioned the building of its own boat, the Candace (named after the African Queen in Apostles 8, 27; decommissioned in 1874) to send to the Galla (Oromo) people in Ethiopia, apparently at the instigation of sailors’ reports from that region.
 This effort was foiled by the resistance of the Sultan of Muskat (Oman), and a Zulu mission (called Hermannsburg) was started in South Africa instead.
 This represented the first missionary activity, followed up with a second cohort of graduates sent out in 1857, and a third in 1862.

-In 1864 the mission activities were extended to India, again at the instigation of a single report which turned out to be unreliable.
+In 1864 the mission activities were extended to India, again at the instigation of a single report, which turned out to be unreliable.
 The request for assistance had come from a former Norddeutsche Missionsgesellschaft missionary Wilhelm Groenning, who had been working in the Madras province (now Andhra Pradesh) for American Lutherans and who had become isolated as a result of the civil war in the United States.
-When August Mylius arrived from Hermannsburg in 1864 he found that the American Lutherans had neither requested assistance nor did they welcome Hermannsburg involvement.
-Mylius also had confessional differences with Groenning over the taking of communion, mostly because Hermannsburg insisted on communal supper regardless of caste, whereas the Indian social elites resisted this.
+When August Mylius arrived in Madras from the HMG in 1864 he found that the American Lutherans had neither requested assistance nor did they welcome HMG involvement.
+Mylius also had confessional differences with Groenning over the taking of communion, mostly because the HMG insisted on communal supper regardless of caste, whereas the Indian social elites resisted this.
 Mylius started another mission in an area bordered by the activities of American Presbyterians, American Baptists, British Methodists, the Scottish Free Church, and the London Mission Society.
 This mission field prospered easily because of the willingness of Dalits (untouchables) to turn away from the Hindu caste system.

-Under Ludwig Harms the missionaries were not paid and all chattels belonged to the mission society under a system called the Hermannsburg communism.
-It meant that all expenses had to be reported and recouped from Hermannsburg.
+Under Ludwig Harms the missionaries were not paid and all chattels belonged to the mission society.
+It meant that all expenses had to be reported and recouped from the HMG.
 This led to extreme economy because each item of expenditure had to be defended and explained.
 Much correspondence was spent on whether it was preferable to travel on foot to be ‘close to the people’ or purchase a horse or even a wagon to get around faster and with less exhaustion, or whether to build a cheap hut or a more substantial and permanent dwelling.
-Books which could have familiarised the new arrivals with the area in which they were to missionise were considered a luxury.
+Books that could have familiarised the new arrivals with the area in which they were to missionise were considered a luxury.
 It took twenty years of mission activity to replace this system, amounting to beggar monks, with wages for the missionaries.

 Theodor Harms and the Kulturkampf

-Religion and politics were always closely intertwined in Hermannsburg and this gave rise to a certain inflexibility which inevitably affected the overseas missions.
-Theodor Harms waged a multilateral war against caste, polygamy, slavery and confessional unionism which brought him into conflict with practically all established authority at home and in the mission fields in India and Africa.
+Religion and politics were always closely intertwined in the HMG and this gave rise to a certain inflexibility that inevitably affected the overseas missions.
+Theodor Harms waged a multilateral war against caste, polygamy, slavery and confessional unionism and therefore clashed with practically all established authority at home and in the mission fields in India and Africa.

-When Prussia annexed Hannover in 1866 this represented a double assault on the convictions of the Hermannsburg leadership – on their king and on their faith.
-Hermannsburg had become a bastion of confessional Lutheranism and resisted the Prussian Unionism of Lutherans and Reformed Protestants.
+The Prussian annexation of Hannover in 1866 represented a double assault on the convictions of the HMG leadership – on their king and on their faith.
+The HMG had become a bastion of confessional Lutheranism and resisted the Prussian Unionism of Lutherans and Reformed Protestants.
 The directors were also fervent Hanoverian royalists, and a former Hanoverian army major was on the mission society committee.
-Chancellor Bismarck’s program of building up state power involved wresting powers from the churches, particularly the dominant Catholic Church.
-In the process of this battle over culture (Kulturkampf 1871-78), he instituted a state school system and civil marriage.
-Theodor Harms refused to recognize the new church protocols on marriage and he was suspended from the Hermannsburg parish by the Lutheran state church.
-He formed the Hanoverian Lutheran free church in 1878.
+Chancellor Bismarck’s statae-building program involved wresting powers from the churches, particularly the dominant Catholic Church.
+In the process of this battle over culture (Kulturkampf 1871-78), Bismark instituted a state school system and civil marriage.
+Theodor Harms refused to recognize the new church protocols on marriage and was therefore suspended from the Hermannsburg parish by the Lutheran state church.
+He formed the Hanoverian Lutheran Free Church in 1878.
 This split was also carried into the Australian synods (see below).
-The stated purpose of the Hermannsburg mission society became ‘to build up the free Lutheran church in the heathen world’ but the mission committee consisted of members of the free church and of the state church for several years.
+The stated purpose of the HMG mission society became ‘to build up the free Lutheran church in the heathen world’ but the mission committee consisted of members of the free church and of the state church for several years.
 It was no longer possible to require all member congregations to channel their donations to the mission society, but donations continued to flow in from as far away as the Alsatian parishes in Strasbourg and Bischheim.
 In late 1890 another split occured in the Hermannsburg Lutheran community.
-Another free church formed with specific responsibilities for the New Zealand mission, so that the small township now had two Lutheran free churches and the Lutheran state church.
+Another free church formed with specific responsibilities for the New Zealand mission, so that the small township of Hermannnsburg now had two Lutheran free churches and the Lutheran state church.
 Members from all three churches were represented in the mission committee and in the South African mission, eventually impacting on that mission.

 Egmont Harms and the German empire